bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 Writing docstrings
 ''''''''''''''''''

-To automatically process all docstrings, Bokeh uses an extension for Sphinx called `Napoleon`_ with `Napoleon's Google style`_.
-For Napoleon to work correctly, all docstrings you write should follow the rules in the `Google Python Style Guide`_.
+To automatically process Python docstrings, Bokeh uses an extension for Sphinx called `Napoleon`_ with `Napoleon's Google style`_.
+For Napoleon to work correctly, all docstrings you write need to follow the rules in the `Google Python Style Guide`_.

 Docstrings for functions and methods generally include these three elements:

-* A short description of what the function or method does, starting with a verb.
+* A short description of what the function does, starting with a verb.
 For example: "Creates and returns a new Foo."
 * Args: list all parameters, if any.
-* Returns: describe the return values of the function or method, even if the function returns ``None``.
+* Returns: describe the return values of the function, even if the function returns ``None``.

 For example: